 - 1. Geophysical Data Submission Requirement Form: As a stipulation of the issuance of this MLUP for Geophysical Exploration, the permittee acknowledges the requirements of 11 AAC 96.210 (1) and agrees to notify the Director of the Division of the availability of processed seismic exploration data within 30 days of completion of initial processing and submit seismic exploration data.
-The Geophysical Data Submission Requirements can be found on the Division's website http://dog.dnr.alaska.gov/Permitting/permittingForms.htm.
-Your signature acknowledges your obligation to fulfill the data submittal requirements.
-This report shall be submitted to dog.redata@alaska.gov before each survey commences. - 2.
+The Geophysical Data Submission Requirements can be found on the Division's Website http://dog.dnr.alaska.gov/Services/Applications.
+Your signature acknowledges your obligation to fulfill the Data Submittal requirements.
+This report shall be submitted to dog.permitting@alaska.gov before each survey commences. - 2.
 Activity Completion Report: Upon expiration of the MLUP or completion of all activities authorized under the MLUP, whichever occurs first, an Activity Completion Report must be submitted summarizing activities, equipment trails, camps and staging areas, damages to State lands and surface impacts, lost equipment, fires, and unintended explosions, spills, land-use conflicts and work completed.
 The report shall include a map depicting all mulched trails.
 Rehabilitation, if required, shall be completed to the satisfaction of the DNR.
 This report shall be submitted to dog.permitting@alaska.gov.

-If the term of the MLUP exceeds one calendar year from the date of approval, an annual Activity Completion Report, in addition to the final Activity Completion Report, must be submitted discussing the above information and projected activities for the rest of the permit term.
 If no activities are completed under the MLUP, then an Activity Completion Report must be submitted on or before the expiration of the MLUP stating that no activities occurred.